-It was recognised that more people with dementia would in the future need care and support both in the community and in residential care and that it was important to provide them with appropriate responses.
+• It was recognised that more people with dementia would in the future need care and support both in the community and in residential care and that it was important to provide them with appropriate responses.
 A common theme both in care home and day centre consultations was the need to achieve a workable mix and arrangements with people who did and did not lack capacity and a community ethos developed in all locations.

-Dementia affects every individual differently and uniquely and Rhondda Cynon Taf Council will continue to support people using best practice guidance appropriately, for example Dementia Care Matters "Butterfly Project".
+Dementia affects every individual differently and uniquely and Rhondda Cynon Taf Council would continue to support people using best practice guidance appropriately, e.g. Dementia Care Matters "Butterfly Project".

-The Council is clear that for people with complex needs such as dementia, there will be need for morededicated community based day services and care home places to cater for the increase numbers of people needing care and support.
-The Council will continue to work with Care Providers to ensure any emerging dementia needs are met in Rhondda Cynon Taf.
+The Council is clear that for people with complex needs such as dementia, there would be need for more dedicated community based day services and care home places to cater for the increase numbers of people needing care and support.
+The Council would continue to work with Care Providers to ensure any emerging dementia needs are met in Rhondda Cynon Taf.

-The proposed new service delivery models for residential and day services care will result in improved individualised services for people with dementia and their carers with improved outcomes.
+Officers consider the proposed new service delivery models for residential and day services care would result in improved individualised services for people with dementia and their carers with improved outcomes.

-The commissioning of services will be informed by assessment of individuals, including their families and others important in their care to establish needs and preferences.
-The needs of the carer will also be assessed and taken into consideration as part of the process.
+The commissioning of services would be informed by assessment of individuals, including their families and others important in their care to establish needs and preferences.
+The needs of the carer would also be assessed and taken into consideration as part of the process.